RubenAMtz/chat-with-the-law/README.md

 # Chat with the law

 This is a custom implementation of ChatGPT + LangChain + 700+ documents of the law to be accessed as an endpoint API hosted in Azure.
+Chat experience is optimized for the accuracy of responses at the expense of speed.

 ## Requirements
 `pip install -r requirements.txt`